freelan-developers/teapot/docs/source/the_party_file.rst

 Builders
 ++++++++

-One of the most important thing to declare into an attendee, is its builders.
-A builder is responsible for taking an unarchived source tree and creating something by issuing a series of commands.
+One of the most important thing to declare into an :term:`attendee`, is its :term:`builders<builder>`.
+A :term:`builder` is responsible for taking an unarchived source tree and creating something by issuing a series of commands.

 Builders are declared like so: